TDHM/Poketranslate/README.md

 ![Example of automatic translation on a GBC ROM](poketranslate_gbc.png)

-Welcome on PokeTranslate**!
+### Welcome on PokeTranslate!
 This software automatically translates into any language parts of Pokemon ROMs.
 Currently, Pokemon names, moves (TM/HM) are supported.

 > 💡 Disclaimer: The software is still under development.
 Alpha versions are provided for testing purposes, please report any bug you may find.
 >

 # Installation

----

 You need Python to run this program.
 It can be installed easily using Pip: